pygfx/rendercanvas/docs/gui.rst

 There is support for embedding a wgpu visualization in wxPython.
 For a toplevel widget, the ``gui.wx.RenderCanvas`` class can be imported.
-If you want to embed the canvas as a subwidget, use ``gui.wx.WgpuWidget`` instead.
+If you want to embed the canvas as a subwidget, use ``gui.wx.RenderWidget`` instead.

 Also see the `wx triangle example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_wx.py>`_ and `wx triangle embed example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_wx_embed.py>`_.